 But in pitting the mind against the body, neither win out.
 Covenant breaks down just outside of brutal effectiveness, despite outpourings of classical terror saving the day here and there.
 It’s the rare film that is at once very sloppy, playing out in disconnected fragments, and too precious and mannered to be more than incidentally intelligent rather than legitimately thoughtful.
 And there are concerns beyond the central split-personality disorder.
 After the initial introduction, the film throws out Xenomorphs like next-year model cars on a showroom floor, thus robbing them of their dread-and mysterious allure.
 And the aliens still feel like lesions on a decaying carcass of introspection, as though Covenant really wants to be Dostoevsky and is using the clout of the franchise to sell tickets.
 The aliens, endearing and frightening enough on their own, feel entirely decorative in a film that secretly hates them and wants to be somewhere else.

-All of the human characters are also troublingly stripped of anything resembling a personality, functioning like pallid furniture, decorum in the film’s aesthetic diorama ready to be bloodied.
+All of the human characters are also troublingly stripped of anything resembling a personality, reduced to pallid furniture, mere decorum in the film’s aesthetic diorama existing only to be bloodied.
 There’s always a disturbing, baleful existential quality to the barren visuals, but Covenant isn’t aesthetically revolutionary enough to turn “the characters are boring and stupid” into an avant-garde commentary or part of the overall mood a la Suspiria.
 Judging by his last two Alien films, Scott is obviously keen on pushing his trademark franchise further in this spiritual direction, but Covenant’s staggers toward philosophical importance have little to do with the carefully-limned, primordial pleasures of Scott’s original film or the nervous, frayed, brazen thrust of the first sequel.
-And the pseudo-intelligence of the ‘10s model isn’t meaningful enough on its own to propose an equally viable new version of the franchise either.
+And the nonsensically baroque pseudo-intelligence of the ‘10s model isn’t meaningful enough on its own to propose an equally viable new version of the franchise either.
 It’s a close call, but Covenant loses by filmic split decision.